thanhhaimai/dotfiles/README.md

 # Installation steps #

 Well, my lazy self decides to create a more details guide so I can just copy, paste, and run when Mint 15 is released.
-All the following cmds assume that it's a fresh install.
+All the following cmds assume that it's a fresh install of Mint 15 RC.
+On Ubuntu, it should be similar, but I haven't tested it.

 ### Update && upgrade: ###